-This website uses Urchin and Google Analytics, web analytics services.
+This website uses the Google Analytics web analytics service.
 The information generated by the cookie about your use of the website (including your IP address) is transmitted to and stored by ICR on our servers.
 We use this information to help us analyse the profile of our visitors and help us to provide you with a better user experience.
 We also use the information to compile reports on website activity to create a better website experience for our users.

 We may also transfer this information to third parties where required to do so by law, or where such third parties process the information on the ICR’s behalf.